stella-mumbi/python-p3-manual-migrations-and-downgrades/README.md

 different- you can find this ID in the name of the migration file in `migrations/versions/` or by parsing through the output from `alembic history`.

-Once you have found the correct revision ID, all you need to do is run the `alembic downgrade` command:
+Once you have found the correct reviion ID, all you need to do is run the `alembic downgrade` command:

 ```console